chainapsis/ewallet/documentation/key_share_node.md

 ## Before you begin

 The key share node is a crucial component of the distributed signature generation scheme.
-Please read the Keplr Embedded Ewallet documentation first to learn how the system works.
+Please read the Oko documentation first to learn how the system works.

 ## [1/3] System Requirements